LucaLanzo/MeetAFriend/README.md

 # meet a friend
-A social, location-based iOS chat app using this proposed front end design mockup:
+A social, location-based iOS chat app.
+It was programmed using Swift and Google Firebase as a backend storage solution.

+## App presentation

+## Frontend Mockup
+A lot of time went into the design of the frontend.
+The mockup for the frontend can be seen here.
+This was done before the programming of the app.

 ![PDF 1](https://user-images.githubusercontent.com/40578534/161431018-d8868896-c068-4bcc-858c-31a37c2f1019.png)
 ![PDF 2](https://user-images.githubusercontent.com/40578534/161431023-4a14d187-f279-47d9-b1e4-695ffaee2a3d.png)